-The Irish transfer pricing regime provides for the arm's length pricing to apply to intragroup transactions.
-The OECD principles are to be followed in this respect.
+The Irish transfer pricing regime provides for the arm's length pricing to apply to intra-group transactions and incorporates OECD principles.

 What Transactions Are Affected?

 - Inter-company trading transactions such as the provision of management services, intra-group transfers of trading stock and certain IP licensing; and - Treasury and finance operations such as cash pooling performed centrally for a group, are all affected by the transfer pricing rules.